Justine Brasseur: 2018–2019 season

 Brasseur/Bardei were scheduled to make their international debut at the 2018 CS Golden Spin of Zagreb, but withdrew from the event.
 They competed at the 2019 Canadian Championships, placing fifth overall, and coming third in the free skate.
 Brasseur deemed it "not our best performance", but both enjoyed competing again after some years away.

 2019–2020 season

 Making their international debut together, Brasseur/Bardei competed on the Challenger series at the 2019 CS Warsaw Cup.
 Fourth in the short program and third in the free skate, they won the bronze medal.
 They placed fourth at the 2020 Canadian Championships.

 In April, it was announced that they had split.

 2020–2021 season

-In October of 2020, Brasseur announced that she had formed a new partnership with Zachary Daleman, and they were added to Skate Canada's NextGen program.
+In October 2020, Brasseur announced that she had formed a new partnership with Zachary Daleman, and they were added to Skate Canada's NextGen program.
 Training in Oakville under Bruno Marcotte and Meagan Duhamel, they competed for the first time at the Ontario sectionals in November.
 They subsequently competed at the virtual 2021 Skate Canada Challenge, placing sixth, which would have qualified them to the 2021 Canadian Championships had they not been cancelled due to the COVID-19 pandemic.